Some examples of media coverage of my own experience of heart attack and survival:

 Having a Heart to Heart About Life-Saving Tools – Victoria Times-Colonist, October 28, 2017

-- Grey’s Anatomy Finally Tackles Medicine’s Gender Bias, Pacific Standard, Maya Dusenbery, February 8, 2018
+Grey’s Anatomy Finally Tackles Medicine’s Gender Bias, Pacific Standard, February 8, 2018

-- One Woman on Her Emotional Challenges After a Heart Attack“ (Thanks Kathleen for including my pre-discharge advice under “Navigating Life Post-Heart Attack”) March 2018 issue of Canadian Living.
+One Woman on Her Emotional Challenges After a Heart Attack, (Thanks Kathleen for including my pre-discharge advice!)
+March 2018 issue of Canadian Living.

-- The New and (Un)improved Doctor-Patient Relationship: a 10-minute podcast interview with Dr. Michael Joyce on Health News Review (my interview starts at 5:35)
+The New and (Un)improved Doctor-Patient Relationship: a 10-minute podcast by Michael Joyce at Health News Review (my interview starts at about 5:35)

-- Carolyn Thomas – Author of “A Woman’s Guide to Living with Heart Disease” – CFAX radio interview with Mark Brennae, July 26, 2018
+Carolyn Thomas – Author of “A Woman’s Guide to Living with Heart Disease” – CFAX radio interview, July 26, 2018

-- Feel Healthy with Dr. Scott Lear: my 35-minute podcast interview called “Something’s Wrong With Me: Lessons on dealing with heart disease from a patient perspective”, with Simon Fraser University professor/cardiac researcher Dr. Scott Lear, August 29, 2018.
+Feel Healthy with Dr. Scott Lear: my 35-minute podcast interview with Simon Fraser University professor/cardiac researcher Dr. Scott Lear, August 29, 2018.

-- CBC radio interview with Sheryl MacKay of North By NorthWest about women, heart disease and what surprised her while reading my new book (about 17 minutes, between 1:18-1:35) February 2019.
+New Book by Carolyn Thomas: CBC radio interview: Sheryl MacKay of North By NorthWest about women, heart disease and what surprised her while reading my new book (about 17 minutes, between 1:18-1:35) February 2019

-- “A Typical Heart“, a remarkable 22-minute documentary film about the deadly disparity between male and female heart disease, as experienced through the lens of healthcare professionals, researchers, patients, and their families (Disclaimer: I was one of the eight Canadian heart patients interviewed).
+♥ Watch this 22-minute documentary called “A Typical Heart“, a remarkable Canadian film about the deadly disparity between male and female heart disease, as experienced through the lens of healthcare professionals, researchers, patients and their families (NOTE: I was one of the eight Canadian heart patients interviewed).